MrManny/MrManny.github.io/index.md

 Currently, I am doing Product Owner shenanigans at [Dynatrace].
 Check us out, we are great!

-I know my [GitHub] profile is a bit barren; my main contributions are mostly in private repositories all across GitLab, BitBucket, and GitHub.
-I swear, I will try to do *something* useful with my GitHub profile… some day!
-I have *plenty* of ideas.
-Sadly, the same cannot be said about spare time.

 ## Language Skills

 - German (native, allegedly)
 - English (fluent)
 - ~~Latin (ferrugineo)~~
 - ~~Ancient Greek (πολύ σκουριασμένο)~~
-- a plethora of programming and mark-up languages

 ## Find me